gjcooper/eegevt/README.md

 ## Updates

 Uses file type specific classes to make interacting with individual events easier.
-Can now modify codes etc directly rather than using `mod_code` which will is deprecated and will be removed in a future version.
+Can now modify codes etc directly rather than using `mod_code` which is deprecated and will be removed in a future version.

 ### BUGFIXES & FEATURES

+#### v0.3.3

+* Code changes were not saved as event.order stored only original values, not references

 #### v0.3.2